YuvrajDube/Expense-Tracker/README.md

 * Balance Calculation: Automatically calculates remaining balance based on income and expenses.

 * Data Persistence: Uses Room Database to store expense data locally.

+* Lazy Column: Used for efficiently displaying a large list of expenses.

 ## Technologies
 Project is created with: